solter/pyTutorial/README.md

 # pyTutorial
-Python tutorial for incoming summer students at UT:ARL 2016
+Python tutorial for incoming summer students at ARL:UT 2016

 ## Basic command line navigation
 This is intended for a unix environment (MacOS, Linux).